Hey everyone! Today we’re going to talk about the importance of the Cerrado, and by extent, baru trees.

 Some folks approach us during demos ignoring this huge savanna we have in Brazil, and sometimes even suspicious of baru trees!
 People presume baru is either a GMO, since nobody’s ever heard of it in North America, or its processing demands a lot of water, like almonds do.
-That’s perfectly fine since there is not a lot of material in English out there about it, but it’s time we should shed some light on the important relation of baru, water and the Cerrado.
+That’s perfectly fine since there is not a lot of material in English out there about it, but it’s time we shed some light on the important relation of baru, water and the Cerrado.

 Let’s start with the basics.
-The Cerrado is this massive South American biome, second only to the Amazon in size, and the most biodiverse savanna in the world.
+The Cerrado is this massive South American biome, second only to the Amazon rainforest in size, and the most biodiverse savanna in the world.
 That’s right, more diverse than the African savanna.
 It originally spread for over 2 million square km, mainly in Brazil, with small parts in Bolivia and Paraguay – roughly half the size of Europe overall.

-This savanna is a mesh of four different vegetations: forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
+What we call “Cerrado” is actually a mesh of four different vegetations: forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
 Baru trees and other deep-rooted wild species grow in all of these, which feed and harbor the fauna, protect the soil against erosion and allow for rain to enter the soil.

 However, for the last 25 years, around 40% of the overall vegetation has been deforested for industrial crops, mainly soybeans.
 Another 40% were deforested by the cattle and charcoal industry.

 Remember the 90s?
-Did you ever wonder how come nobody talks about saving the Amazon as much anymore?
+Did you ever wonder how come nobody talks about saving the rainforest as much anymore?
 The deforesting of an exuberant biome such as the Amazon brought a lot of international bad rap to Brazil.
-This caused the inevitable trickling of such a large industry the neighbouring, more discrete Cerrado.
+This caused the inevitable trickling of such a large industry to the neighbouring, more discrete Cerrado.

 Ironically, the exporting of baru seeds is only possible nowadays due to a direct result of those incentives.
-The recent development of Midwestern Brazil’s roads enabled baru to become a “thing” only now.
+It is the recent development of Midwestern Brazil’s roads that enabled baru to become a “thing”.